 8. I seldom get whiteheads or blackheads.

 Dry skin needs moisture.
-If you moisturize dry skin, it will easier for your pores to stay open, and you will get fewer pimples.
+If you moisturize dry skin5, it will be easier for your pores to stay open, and you will get fewer pimples.

 1. My face doesn’t wrinkle even when I laugh or frown.

 2. My face always wrinkles even when I’m still.

 3. My parents look (or looked) young for their age.

 4. My parents look (or looked) old for their age.